 Cooper wanted trustees to see the lighting system in operation.
 Brosnan said the fields at Nike Park are not currently in use.
 He warned that if the lights are turned on for the trustees, any snow on the ground would reflect the light and would not provide an accurate visual.

 However, Our Field Our Town Attorney Jim Ozog called Memorial Field the “largest sports court in town.”
-During previous testimony, school officials said the field could be interpreted as a sport court, and Ozog warned approving the ordinances as is could open the village to potential lawsuits.
+During previous testimony, school officials said the , and Ozog warned approving the ordinances as is could open the village to potential lawsuits.

 Ozog, Pydo and several Glen Ellyn residents urged the board to hold off on making a decision until the votes are cast during the advisory referendum.